-The successful closing of the 2016 Bought-Deal will provide additional capital to advance our planned exploration programs and Goldstrike, Kinsley and our other mineral property interests.
+The successful closing of the 2016 Bought-Deal provided capital to advance our planned exploration programs at Goldstrike, Kinsley and our other mineral property interests through 2017.
 Recent improvement in commodity prices and capital market conditions for mining and metals companies, and our past history of raising sufficient capital to carry out our plans give management confidence in our ability to raise additional funds when needed.
+The approximate use of proceeds from the 2016 Bought-Deal through the end of 2017, with reference to the balance of cash and short term investments at the time, is outlined in the Company's short form prospectus dated November 9, 2016, and reproduced below: